What to Have In Your Query Bio (and What to Leave Out)

 One thing I highly recommend never including in a query bio is anything overly personal about you that constitutes personally identifiable information—your phone number, address, the names of your children, your exact place of work, etc. Remember, we hope agents are all trustworthy people, but they’re ultimately strangers when you’re querying, and this is all information that you don’t need a stranger to have on their computer.

-Here’s an example of an author biography from the query letter that got me my agent:
+Here’s an example of an author biography from the query letter that got me my first agent:

 While this is my first foray into fiction writing, I’ve published book chapters with Georgetown University Press and Cambridge University press as a PhD student in political science at Columbia University.
 I enjoy using my academic research on military tactics, power politics, and leadership to enliven and inform my creative writing.
 When I’m not writing, I enjoy knitting, doing yoga, and being a full-time servant to my two cats.